How to Grow Your Business

 7. Contain your costs.

-Surprised?
 Bear in mind that when we’re talking about growing your business, we’re actually talking about growing your business’s bottom line.
 And the difference between pre-tax and post-tax money can make this a very effective growth strategy.
 There are two main approaches to cutting costs; liquidating your “loser” products and improving your inventory turnover.
-10 Ways to Cut Business Costs provides details on these two strategies and more.

 8. Diversify your products or services.

-The stories of entrepreneurs who have become both well known and well heeled due to franchising their small businesses are legion - and not just stories.
 If you have a successful business and can develop a system that ensures that others can duplicate your success, franchising may be the fast track for growing your business.
-Is Franchising the Business for You?

 Time to Grow

-There you have it; how to grow your business.
-Don’t let this list overwhelm you; pick one or two of these ideas that are suitable to your business and your circumstances and get your plan for growing your business underway.
-Quick-Start Business Planning will get you started.
+There you have it, how to grow your business.
+Don’t let this list overwhelm you.
+Pick one or two of these ideas that are suitable to your business and your circumstances and get your plan for growing your business underway.

 While you probably won’t experience growth right away, whichever way of expanding your business you choose, you will see progress if you keep at it, and will successfully transform your business into all you want it to be.